iuliet716/flash-attention-cuda-from-scratch/docs/00_naive.md

 For each attention operation:

 1. `QKᵀ` writes the $(N \times N)$ score matrix.
-2. Softmax reads the score matrix repeatedly for max, sum, and normalization.
+2. `softmax` reads the score matrix repeatedly for max, sum, and normalization.
 3. `PV` reads the normalized $(N \times N)$ matrix again.

 This produces $O(N^2)$ device-memory traffic in addition to the attention computation itself.